salesforcecli/plugin-deploy-retrieve/messages/delete.tracking.md

 Resets local and remote source tracking so that Salesforce CLI no longer registers differences between your local files and those in the org.
 When you next run 'project deploy preview', Salesforce CLI returns no results, even though conflicts might actually exist.
 Salesforce CLI then resumes tracking new source changes as usual.

-Use the --revision parameter to reset source tracking to a specific revision number of an org source member.
+Use the --revision flag to reset source tracking to a specific revision number of an org source member.
 To get the revision number, query the SourceMember Tooling API object with the 'data soql' command.
 For example:

     <%= config.bin %> data query --query "SELECT MemberName, MemberType, RevisionCounter FROM SourceMember" --use-tooling-api --target-org my-scratch